 Legal assistance and support

 Assistance and support can be accessed to make sure that you are meeting your legal obligations online.
-Legal specialists and business advisors can also be engaged if you are still unsure of what you need to comply with and how you can make sure you meet these requirements.
+Legal specialists and business advisers can also be engaged if you are still unsure of what you need to comply with and how you can make sure you meet these requirements.

-Read the following guides for more information:
+Read the following information: